elzuzu/fallout1-ce/README.md

 it's `data/sound/music/` or `sound/music/`.
 Music files themselves (with `ACM` extension) should be all uppercased, regardless of `sound` and `music` folders.

-`f1_res.ini` controls window size and fullscreen mode and supports the following
+`f1_res.ini` controls window size, fullscreen mode and the rendering backend.
-format:
+The basic format is:

 ```ini
 [MAIN]